Acting in a high-profile challenge to an ICC award that has divided the French and English courts

-While Darrois Villey handles a variety of complex civil and commercial disputes, it has a primary focus on the M&A, securities and capital markets sectors.
+Although Darrois Villey handles a variety of complex civil and commercial disputes, it has a primary focus on the M&A, securities and capital markets sectors.

-It is used by a host of elite French corporations including a subsidiary of telecoms group Orange, which it has represented in disputes worth several billion dollars.
+It is used by a host of elite French corporations, including a subsidiary of telecoms group Orange, which it has represented in disputes worth several billion dollars.
 Other French customers include defence contractor Naval Group; luxury fashion company Lanvin; and state-owned company ODAS, which develops exports in defence, security and technology.

 Darrois Villey has been involved in arbitrations relating to major infrastructure projects, including the Channel Tunnel, the Athens Metro and the Stade de France.

 It defended a defunct subsidiary of French energy group Total against a US$22.4 billion UNCITRAL claim brought by two Russian provinces.
 Working with Linklaters, the firm secured a complete dismissal of the claim in 2017.

 Once again working with Linklaters, the firm represented Matra Défense – a French national defence company and a subsidiary of Airbus Group – in a high-profile ICC dispute with Taiwan relating to a contract for the sale of missiles.
 Taiwan won damages and the firm continued to represent the Airbus subsidiary in enforcement proceedings before the French courts.

 French food products multinational Danone used the firm in an UNCITRAL claim against New Zealand dairy co-op Fonterra in a dispute over the costs of recalling baby formula after a false botulism scare.
 Danone won €105 million.